 At the regularly scheduled June SSC meeting, a call for nominations shall be made to representatives.

-At the regularly scheduled July SSC meeting, ballots with the names of verified nominees shall be distributed to representatives.
+At the regularly scheduled July SSC meeting or during a special called meeting earlier in July, a second call for nominations shall be made to representatives.
+After the second call for nominations, ballots with the names of the nominees shall be distributed to representatives.
 The HR ex officio will appoint a disinterested SSC representative and together they will be responsible for tabulating the results during the meeting.

-Each representative may vote once for each verified candidate listed on the ballot.
+Each representative may vote once for each officer position listed on the ballot.

 In the event of a tie for any officer position, a majority vote of disinterested representatives will determine the winner.
 After a total of three votes, if there is still a tie the HR ex officio will act as the tie breaker.